ooezenoglu/hydro-huepfer/README.md

 Walk left: left arrow OR a
 Walk right: right arrow OR d
 Climb up a latter: arrow up or w
-Climb down a latter: arrow down
+Climb down a latter: arrow down or s